mindswim/uni-info-sys/tasks.md

         }
         ```

-### Task 10: Implement Class Scheduling & Sections
+### ✅ Task 10: Implement Class Scheduling & Sections - COMPLETED

 **Goal:** Create specific instances (sections) of courses for a given term, with assigned instructors and locations.